FractalZeroShadow/The-CoRE-Codex/1-Bridge_Theories/GödelianValidation.md

 ### 5.3 Retro-Causality and the Split Logic

-This reveals a Split Logic or Bifurcation `<`, separated by the Feigenbaum Horizon, which is the key to the framework's generative power.
+This reveals a Split Logic, separated by the Feigenbaum Horizon, which is created by the recursive application of the Bifurcation `<` operator.
+This split is the key to the framework's generative power.

 #### Manifest Reality (Below the Horizon)